iroknee/lonely-lantern/CONCEPT_AND_VISION.md

 ### Setting Highlights

-- **The Lonely Tavern Inn**: the central hub for dialogue and story.
+- **The Lonely Lantern Inn**: the central hub for dialogue and story.
-- **Bleakrock**: a small town (the inn and a handful of houses) at the valley's edge.
+- **The Ruins**: the remains of an old mining settlement clinging to the valley's edge.
-- **The Forboding Valley**: a cursed expanse containing three dungeons — The Cave, The Burrows, and The Tomb.
+- **The Valley**: a cursed expanse containing three fissures — The Graveditch, The Mine, and The Tomb.

 ---